AfanAljafar/inventory-manager-angular-go/README.md

 # inventory-manager-angular-go

-inventory manager app, using angular-go-postgresql for tech stach
+inventory manager app, using angular-go-postgresql for tech stack